Archive for ‘June, 2011’

 - Assume that everyone in the guild is female until proven otherwise in the photo thread.
 Seriously.
 I think the split is 70-30 female at this point.
 It’s awesome.

 Any more questions can be asked on our Forum, or simply log on to Smolderthorn and join in!

 Today’s strip came to us naturally because it sprung out of an actual discussion between Mike and I over Skype.
 I was tanking SM – Cathedral for the 8th time in 2 days, trying to get the Scarlet Leggings to drop (and not have them ninja’d by the Hunter in full heirloom gear for lulz).
-The fact that they hadn’t appeared again since the thievery was adding to the sales of cialis frustration, and then a DPS group deciding that the combination of my tanking and our Shammy’s heals meant we could take on the entire Cathedral at once.
+The fact that they hadn’t appeared again since the thievery was adding to the buy viagra in uk frustration, and then a DPS group deciding that the combination of my tanking and our Shammy’s heals meant we could take on the entire Cathedral at once.
 Or, as I joked about it afterwards, a “homebrew heroic mode”.
 We wiped, the healer left, and I was left 3 pulls away from finishing out the run.
-It was the final pinprick in a long week of genuine viagra no prescription impatient party members, afk healers, aggro stealers, and wiped fights without a rez to be found.
+It was the final pinprick in a long week of buying generic cialis impatient party members, afk healers, aggro stealers, and wiped fights without a rez to be found.
 I started swearing loudly, and Mike, the long-time Warrior and ever the understanding friend, started laughing at me.
 And this wasn’t a comforting “Don’t worry, it’s no big deal” laugh, either.
 This was an evil, maniacal, gutteral laugh that was meant to communicate one horrid thing:

 You now know my pain.